Reaganomics: Employment

 The job growth (measured for non-farm payrolls) under the Reagan administration averaged 168,000 per month, versus 216,000 for Carter, 55,000 for H.W.
 Bush, and 239,000 for Clinton.
-Measuring the number of jobs created per month is limited for longer time periods as the population grows.
-To address this, we can measure annual job growth percentages, comparing the beginning and ending number of jobs during their time in office to determine an annual growth rate.
-Jobs grew by 2.0% annually under Reagan, versus 3.1% under Carter, 0.6% under H.W.
+The annual job growth percentages (comparing the beginning and ending number of jobs during their time in office to determine an annual growth rate) show that jobs grew by 2.0% annually under Reagan, versus 3.1% under Carter, 0.6% under H.W.
 Bush, and 2.4% under Clinton.

 The unemployment rate averaged 7.5% under Reagan, compared to an average 6.6% during the preceding eight years.
 Declining steadily after December 1982, the rate was 5.4% the month Reagan left office.

 The labor force participation rate increased by 2.6 percentage points during Reagan's eight years, compared to 3.9 percentage points during the preceding eight years.

-Some commentators have asserted that over one million jobs were created in a single month — September 1983.
-Although official data support that figure, it was caused by nearly 700,000 AT&T workers going on strike and being counted as job losses in August 1983, with a quick resolution of the strike leading workers to return in September, then being counted as job gains.

 Growth rates

 Following the 1981 recession, the unemployment rate had averaged slightly higher (6.75% vs. 6.35%), productivity growth lower (1.38% vs. 1.92%), and private investment as a percentage of GDP slightly less (16.08% vs. 16.86%).
 In the 1980s, industrial productivity growth in the United States matched that of its trading partners after trailing them in the 1970s.
 By 1990, manufacturing's share of GNP exceeded the post-World War II low hit in 1982 and matched "the level of output achieved in the 1960s when American factories hummed at a feverish clip".